 Written by Nick Swan.
 Published on 12, August 2020

-There are many smart ways to use the query data in Google Search Console to help you improve your pages, create new content, and improve click through rates - basically get more organic traffic from Google!
+There are many smart ways to use the query data in Google Search Console to help you improve your pages, create new content, and improve click through rates, run a full content audit - basically get more organic traffic from Google!

 The Reports section of SEOTesting.com lists all the reports that can help you achieve these things using Google Search Console data in one place.